mspnp/aks-baseline/README.md

 ## Architecture

-**This architecture is infrastructure focused**, more so than workload.
+**This architecture is infrastructure focused**, more so than on workload.
 It concentrates on the AKS cluster itself, including concerns with identity, post-deployment configuration, secret management, and network topologies.

 The implementation presented here is the _minimum recommended baseline for most AKS clusters_.
 This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multi-regional growth, and keep the in-cluster traffic secure as well.
 This architecture should be considered your starting point for pre-production and production stages.